-- All persons on campus will practice social distancing of six feet or more as practicable. - Close contact interactions (for the purposes of determining contact tracing) is considered less than 6ft and longer than a cumulative total of 15 minutes or more over a 24-hour period. - Stable Groups are considered close contacts even with distancing given prolonged indoor exposure. - Signage will be used throughout campus to support social distancing and proper hygiene norms (Examples in Appendix C). - Ad-hoc interactions by adults should be avoided. - Mass gatherings, such as in-person assemblies, are prohibited. - Students will be mindful of the social distancing and health practices as instructed, or they will not be allowed on campus. - No more students will be admitted into a restroom at a time than there are sinks.
+- All persons on campus will practice social distancing of six feet or more we much as it is practicable. - Close contact interactions (for the purposes of determining contact tracing) is considered less than 6ft and less than 15 minutes. - Stable Groups are considered close contacts even with distancing given prolonged indoor exposure. - Signage will be used throughout campus to support social distancing and proper hygiene norms (Examples in Appendix C). - Ad-hoc interactions by adults should be avoided. - Mass gatherings, such as in-person assemblies, are prohibited. - Students will be mindful of the social distancing and health practices as instructed or they will not be allowed on campus. - No more students will be admitted into a restroom at a time than there are sinks.